 - a.
 Physical Development and Health: healthcare supervision, medication management, and medication supervision - b.
 Nutritional Status: eating skills and diet supervision - c.
 Sensorimotor Development: mobility, toileting, hygienic, and dressing - d.
 Affective Development - e.
 Speech and Language Development: expressive and receptive - f.
 Auditory Function - g.
 Cognitive development: reasoning, problem solving; skills transfer - h.
 Social development: interpersonal skills and social participation - i.
 Independent living: home skills and community skills - j.
-Adaptive behaviors: harmful, disruptive, socially unacceptable or stereotypical behavior; or uncooperative behavior e.
-Level of Care Instrument(s).
-Per 42 CFR § 441.303(c)(2), indicate whether the instrument/tool used to evaluate level of care for the waiver differs from the instrument/tool used to evaluate institutional level of care (select one):
+Adaptive behaviors: harmful, disruptive, socially unacceptable or stereotypical behavior; or uncooperative behavior

-After the level of care is determined with the Long-Term Assessment Abstract, other documents are used to further substantiate the level of care.
-The Vineland, a norm referenced, age-appropriate assessment for Developmentally Disabled participants, and history and physical are reviewed for any inaccuracies are used as supportive documentation in the determination of LOC.
+After the level of care is determined with the LTCAA, other documents are used to further substantiate the level of care.
+The Comprehensive Individual Assessment & Family Centered Review delineates medical, functional, social and developmental information; the Medically Fragile Parameters determine level of medical fragility and the history and physical are reviewed for any inaccuracies that may dispel the level of care determined in the Long-Term Care Assessment Abstract.